 Warfarin and renal insufficiency

-• think about the renal risks of VKA treatment and specific complications in patients with more advanced chronic kidney disease (CKD)
+• consider the renal risks associated with VKA treatment and specific complications that may arise in patients with advanced chronic kidney disease (CKD)

-• it is more common in patients with renal dysfunction but has also been described in patients with normal renal function
+• more common in patients with renal dysfunction but it has also been reported in individuals with normal renal function.

-• other specific complications of warfarinization in patients with CKD include the effect on bone metabolism – calcification in large arteries and valves, but also in other locations, which may prevent later renal transplantation in patients with more advanced renal disease
+• other specific complications of warfarin use in CKD patients include the effect on bone metabolism ⇒ calcification in large arteries and valves, which may prevent later renal transplantation

-• CKD patients treated with warfarin are also at risk of coumarin-induced skin necrosis (CISN) and calcific uremic arteriolopathy (CUA) or calciphylaxis, a disease with a high mortality rate that is unfortunately often not correctly recognized and treated
+• CKD patients treated with warfarin are also at risk of coumarin-induced skin necrosis (CISN) and calcific uremic arteriolopathy (CUA), also known as calciphylaxis; which has a high mortality rate and is often underdiagnosed and inadequately treated

-• in dialysis patients, warfarin administration leads to the worsening of adynamic bone disease
+• in dialysis patients, warfarin administration an exacerbate adynamic bone disease

 • LMWHs are an alternative – their advantage is a well-predictable effect and relatively high safety; the disadvantage is the need for parenteral administration